CSALabsAutomation/azure-cosmosdb-lab/steps/09_troubleshooting-azure-cosmos-db-performance/documentation.md

 1. In the Database id field, select the Create new option and enter the value FinancialDatabase.

-1. In the Container Id field, enter the value PeopleCollection.
+1. In the Container Id field, enter the value **PeopleCollection**.

-1. In the Partition key field, enter the value /accountHolder/LastName.
+1. In the Partition key field, enter the value **/accountHolder/LastName**.

 1. Select the OK button, Wait for the creation of the new database and container to finish before moving on with this lab.

-1. In the Container Id field, enter the value TransactionCollection. under FinancialDatabase.
+1. In the Container Id field, enter the value **TransactionCollection**. under FinancialDatabase.

-1. In the Partition key field, enter the value /id.
+1. In the Partition key field, enter the value **/id**.

 1. Select the OK button, Wait for the creation of the new database and container to finish before moving on with this lab.